Individual Therapy

 Individual Therapy Services

 Cognitive-Behavioral Therapy (CBT): A type of psychotherapy in which we challenge negative patterns of thought about the self and the world.
-Therefore, we can alter behavior patterns or treat the disorder.
 The goal is to learn positive behaviors and thought patterns that contribute to a healthy life and recovery from eating disorders.